William Matthew Scott: The Mask (1929)

 Three editions were published 1929–1931 in English and German.
 The British Library holds a reference copy.
 In this whodunit novel, private detective Will Disher is described as suave, plump, astute and bored, but Scotland Yard still asks him for help in solving the mystery.
 The plot begins with the masked-murderer scenario, this one being a toff in evening dress.
 Much of the plot takes place in an English country house, and some of it is set in London, but the general setting is the marshland just south of Herne Bay and Birchington in Kent.
 Real local place names such as Maypole, Whitstable and Stodmarsh are transmuted into fictional places with names such as the Hope Poles Inn, Winstonlea and Stodmere Farm, and a chase through countryside at night evokes the true atmosphere of the marshes around the rivers Stour and Wantsum with their dykes or banked drainage trenches, twisting lanes and dark woods.

 However this novel also offers glimpses of the area just before the beginning of the Great Depression when many local farmers and innkeepers went bankrupt and their land was sold for very little to itinerant farm labourers, as happened at Shelvingford and Marshside.
 The character Wilks the farmer with his Kentish dialect could be taken to represent the existing peasantry in the area, as a contrast with the upper class in the novel's Georgian House.
 However it may be that Scott identifies with this character.
 The author's roots are after all in a poor suburb of Leeds; he began life speaking a Loiner dialect; as a writer he identified with the observing-neighbour character Wilks in his Cherrys series, saying that "Wilks" was a half-synonym for the beginning of "Will Sc-ott".
+In 1925 Scott and his publisher Cassell were successfully sued by a reader who identified himself with a character and place in the Black Stamp novel.
+After that, Scott became more careful in his use of local names and places.

 There are moments in The Mask which capture this landscape just as it was changing from that of the horse to that of the motor car.
 The farmer Wilks still has a horse and cart.
 However the taxi driver was a ploughman fifteen years before, and the local smithy is now a garage and petrol station.
 The bus, the train and walking are still preferred methods of travel for the majority, though, and even the car-owning gentry at the Georgian House are familiar with public transport timetables.